example42/example42.github.io/_drafts/2020-01-xx-hiera-nested-lookups.md

 ---
 layout: blog
-title: Tip of the Week XX - Hiera nested lookups
+title: Puppet Tip 112 - Hiera nested lookups
 ---

 The Puppet data backend (hiera) allows you set data for site specific differences in your infrastructure.